Marlins beat Dodgers 2-1 on wild pitch, error in 10th

 Dodgers starter Tony Gonsolin allowed two hits in a season-high five innings.

+“We did a great job of preventing runs,” Roberts said.
+“The bullpen did a really nice job of keeping us in the ballgame.
+The offensive side we had opportunities but just couldn’t cash in.”

-Will Smith hit an RBI single in the fourth after Cody Bellinger led off with a single that culminated a 12-pitch at bat.
+Smith hit an RBI single in the fourth after Cody Bellinger led off with a single that culminated a 12-pitch at bat.
 Right-fielder Garrett Cooper overran the sinking line drive, allowing Bellinger to reach third on the two-base error.

 Miami’s Pablo López, whose previous start lasted one pitch after he was ejected for hitting Atlanta’s Ronald Acuña Jr., needed 91 pitches to get through four innings He allowed four hits, struck out eight, walked one and hit a batter.